osisoft/OCS-Docs/Content_Portal/Concepts/Account_Management_Concepts.md

 ## User

-Authentication of individuals using OCS is performed by the identity provider associated with the tenant.
-When a user logs in to OCS, they authenticate themselves with an identity provider such as Google or Azure Active Directory.
-The identity provider authenticates the user against the credentials in its database.
+Authentication of individuals using OCS is performed by the Identity Provider associated with the tenant.
+When a user logs in to OCS, they authenticate themselves with an Identity Provider such as Google or Azure Active Directory.
+The Identity Provider authenticates the user against the credentials in its database.
 Upon successful authentication, it passes a token back to OCS granting the user access.

-A user’s access to an OCS object is determined by the roles they are assigned and the corresponding Access Control Lists.
+A user’s access to an OCS object is determined by the roles they are assigned and the corresponding access control lists.
 See [Roles](#roles) for more information.

 ## Client